NacktGem/NovaOS-Core-Systems/SECURITY.md

 - **Local-first.** No cloud calls by default.
 Any optional external integrations are explicit and off by default.
 - **Role-gated.** Every sensitive action is protected by RBAC; **GodMode** (Founder) bypasses logs; all others are fully logged.
+- **GodMode ephemeral.** Messages from godmode are broadcast only; nothing is written to storage.
+- **Redis fan-out.** Echo relays rely exclusively on Redis pub/sub; no process-local hubs.

 - **Consent-bound.** Forensics/capture modules are **owner-only** and require explicit toggle in NovaOS Console.
 - **NSFW compliance.** Black Rose requires verified 18+ and consent artifacts.
 Audita enforces DMCA/4LE workflows.
 - **E2EE paths.** Messaging and private artifacts (where configured) use end-to-end encryption.